 Here we are.

-I watched an interview with a woman named Jean Estes.
-Five years ago her infant grandson, Thomas, died and she has been struggling with the dilemma ever since.
-Jean is wise, gentle; she wept through much of the conversation but she was determined to share some of the lessons she has learned with the rest of us.
+I watched an interview with a woman named Jean Estes whose infant grandson, Thomas, died.
+Jean is wise and gentle; she wept through much of the conversation but she was determined to share some of the lessons she has learned with the rest of us.

-She tells the story of how the two grandmothers were given the job of shopping for funeral clothes for Thomas.
+She tells the story of how little Thomas’ two grandmothers were given the job of shopping for funeral clothes.
 As they stood in the children’s shop crying, the shopkeeper realized what was happening.
 She went to the back, brought out the perfect outfit for little Thomas and said: “May I just give this to you?
 May I give you a hug?
-May I say I’m sorry?”
+May I say I’m sorry.”

 “I saw God in that,” the grieving grandmother said.

 God showed up in lots of ways, Jean says.